atmarnat/TextForum/README.md

 There is a potentially infinite number of discussions, so there can be an infinite number of messages.
 I will probably close discussions after a certain number of messages to keep discussions moving.

 ## [⮤](#index)Database Design
 The database is written with SQL, and will be implemented on a webserver.
-Each new discussion will create a table, so the database will need to be scalable and easy to navigate.
-This will evolve as I progress more into the project.
-Here is a preliminary implementation of the webserver so far:
+I have made significant changes to the design of the database in order to simplify data retrieval.
+There are only 3 tables now, one for users, one for all of the posts, and one for each topic.
+This greatly simplifies getting values for the website, and it minimizes the number of models needed for the MVC application.
+Here is a more refined version of the database:
 ```
 -- ~ -- ~ -- 1.
 Create Database -- ~ -- ~ --
 CREATE DATABASE MssaMessageBoard